-Contact your local city or fire chief.
+Contact your local city or fire chief, or check your city's website.
 Additional information can be found online by visiting the DNR's website or by contacting a local Fire Warden.
 Fire Wardens may only issue permits to residents within their jurisdiction.

 May I burn my garbage?

 No. Solid waste generated from homes, businesses, or farms may not be burned.

 The only materials that can be burned are tree debris and other vegetation. *Check with your local burning permit authority if you can burn leaves as some cities in Scott County prohibit the burning of leaves.